 Given the limited evidence on the effectiveness of forestry interventions and concerns over leakage and permanence, we have not yet been able to find any forestry offsets we can recommend with confidence.
 But we are continuing to look for high-quality forestry offset projects.

 Forestry as a carbon offset

 Unfortunately, it is hard to know the net contribution of any tree or forest to global carbon dioxide or global warming.
 This recent article in the journal Nature discusses the difficulty of assessing the effect of trees on climate change.
-While direct carbon capture likely has a cooling effect, trees emit other gases into the atmosphere, some which may have warming effects.
+While direct carbon capture likely has a cooling effect, trees emit other gases (including methane) into the atmosphere, some which may have warming effects.
 Additionally, trees can affect warming through changing the earth’s reflectivity of sunlight (known as an “albedo” effect).
 For example, conifers with dark leaves in far northern forests tend to absorb a lot of heat relative to highly reflective snow cover, reducing or even eliminating the positive effects of their carbon capture.